tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/phpmyfaq/README.md

 systemctl status docker-mariadb-server
 ```

+# FIREWALLD/UFW

+Depenging on the distro (centos7 or ubuntu1604lts) firewalld/ufw will be installed and configured.
+The only ports to open will be:

+- 22 tcp (ssh).
+- 80 tcp (http).
+- 443 tcp (https).

 Please note that this script will disable both firewalld and selinux if the machine is a Centos 7.
 If you want you can install them back after this script finish its run.

 # GENERAL REQUIREMENTS: